 The bacteria group Salmonella causes salmonella food poisoning.
 These bacteria live in the intestines of humans and animals.
 Human infection results when food or water that has been contaminated with infected feces is ingested.

 A gastrointestinal salmonella infection usually affects the small intestine.
 It is also called salmonella enterocolitis or enteric salmonellosis.
 It’s one of the most common types of food poisoning.

 Eating food or drinking water or any liquid contaminated with Salmonella bacteria causes salmonella food poisoning.
 People are usually infected by eating raw foods or prepared foods that have been handled by others.

 Salmonella is often spread when people don’t wash (or improperly wash) their hands after using the toilet.
 It can also be spread by handling pets, especially reptiles and birds.
 Thorough cooking or pasteurization kills Salmonella bacteria.
-You’re at risk when you consume raw, uncooked, or unpasteurized items.
+You’re at risk when you consume raw, undercooked, or unpasteurized items.